albatrossdigital/psite/README.md

 psite
 -----

-Helpful drush wrappers to quickly install sites, set up aliases, and sync site databases and files with Pantheon.
+Helpful drush scripts to quickly install sites, set up aliases, and sync site databases and files with Pantheon and Acquia.

 ### Installation
 Execute `install.sh`: